fixie-ai/fixie-sdk-js/docs/agent-quickstart.md

 ## Fixie GraphQL API

-Apart from the Agent REST API described above, the Fixie GraphQL API is a more rich and powerful API surface for interacting with Fixie, including creating Agents, sending messages, and more.
+Apart from the Agent REST API described above, the Fixie GraphQL API is a more rich and powerful API surface for interacting with Fixie, including creating agents, sending messages, and more.
 For more information, see the [Fixie GraphQL API documentation](https://app.fixie.ai/static/docs/index.html).